 Back to Fish Baths; regardless of the medication or combination of medications used in tank, I suggest a Fish Bath with one of the first four before mentioned treatments (not garlic) at least once per day during this time period.

 In fact in some cases the fish baths were all that was needed for success assuming these were carried out regularly.

 Now for the bad news, from experience and others, once the fish became emaciated I had little to no success saving them.

 *Aquarium Medications; How Medications Work, and Which Ones to Use and Not to Use

 *Fish Baths, How to Perform

-Treatment of Mycobacterium triplex in human studies has shown it to be nearly impossible with only reduction of symptoms, not eradication of the bacterium.
+Treatment of Mycobacterium triplex (not M. marinum) in human studies has shown it to be nearly impossible with only reduction of symptoms, not eradication of the bacterium.

 These treatments used levofloxacin, ethambutol, and clarithromycin; all of which NOT available in fish medications.

 You best bet with this rare strain (assuming your fish even has it), is to sadly euthanize and sterilize EVERYTHING, then start over.

 The use of salt either in baths or in the aquarium will have absolutely no affect on Mycobacterium tuberculosis since this bacterium thrives equally well in salt or freshwater.